dcernst/dcernst.github.io/teaching/mat511f15/syllabus.md

 </table>
 </center>

+To compute your score on a given homework assignment, I will divide your total points by the total possible points to obtain a percent score.
+Each homework assignment has the same weight.
 Your overall homework grade will be worth 20% of your final grade.

 ### Exams ###
 There will be 3 midterm exams and a cumulative final exam.
 Exam 1 and Exam 2 will be written exams and may include a take-home portion.
 These exams are tentatively scheduled for **Friday, October 9** and **Friday, November 20**, respectively, and each is worth 20% of your overall grade.
 Exam 3 will be an oral exam taken individually in my office.
 The questions for the oral exam will predominately come from homework problems.
 Exam 3 will last roughly 30 minutes and will be worth 10% of your overall grade.
 Students will schedule Exam 3 during **Monday, November 30-Thursday, December 17**.
 The final exam will be on **Wednesday, December 16** at **7:30-9:30AM** and is worth 20% of your overall grade.
 Make-up exams will only be given under extreme circumstances, as judged by me.
 In general, it will be best to communicate conflicts ahead of time.